 After activating the new theme, test the entire site on multiple browsers, including mobile devices.
 When you’re done testing, take the site out of maintenance mode, then ask others to test it, too.

-To learn about our WordPress Theme Replacement services, please visit our WordPress Theme Replacement Services page.
+To learn about our WordPress Theme Replacement services, please visit our Website Design and Development Services page.